 Researchers and artists from Lebanon may apply to the State Secretariat for Education Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 The shared French language is a vehicle for lively cultural exchanges between Switzerland and Lebanon.
-Switzerland takes part in Beirut's annual Francophone Book Fair and Francophonie festival.
+Switzerland takes part in Beirut's annual Francophone Book Fair and Francophonie festival, as well as in the annual week for the Italian language (‘Settimana della Lingua Italiana nel Mondo‘).
 It also promotes exchanges between visual artists and musicians from both countries and takes part in the European Film Festival in Lebanon each year.

 Swiss nationals in Lebanon